fmareuil/ludogo/README.md

 * common/static/common/images/search_game.png
 * common/static/common/images/search_movie.png

+You have to add localisation, game genres, langues movie and format movie with the admin interface (link at the bottom at the interface).
-In most of the cases for each entry, game or movie, all informations can be recovered from the internet accessible databases with the search button.
+In most of the cases, for each entry - game or movie - all informations (description, title...) can be recovered from the internet accessible databases with the search button.
+But in some cases you have to add the informations manually (like persone).
+If you want to add person, you have to do it with the admin interface.
-But in some case you have to add information manually.
-Use the admin interface to add localisation, game genres, langues movie, format movie (mandatory) and if necessary, to add person, all other information can be add by the classical ludogo web interface from an empty page (movie or game).
+All other informations can be added by the classical ludogo web interface from an empty page (movie or game).

 ## To deploy on linux: